4. StateArray#

 Parameters:

-new_components (list) – List of new state components to be added.
-Each component should follow the format: (parameter_name, size, estimated/considered, dynamic/static, body, value)
+new_components (list or StateDefinition) – New state components to be added.
+Can be either: - A StateDefinition object - A list of tuples in format: (parameter_name, size, estimated/considered, dynamic/static, body, value)

 Returns: